-Implications for ICT-requirements
+Implications for ICT requirements

-The village reporter-based business model was designed and built following an existing practice and work-flow at Radio Sikidolo, who came up the initial idea.
+The village reporter-based business model was designed and built following an existing practice and workflow at Radio Sikidolo, which came up with the initial idea.
 The first cycle deployment was done and radio journalist Adama Tessougué tested the system with a number of village reporters.
 He was pleased with the system and came up with some technical adjustments and new requirements, which affect the technical design and the business model: